Below please find CountyCare’s Clinical Practice Guidelines.

 American Society for Colposcopy & Cervical Pathology

-Women aged 21-29 should have cervical cancer screening with a Pap smear every three years.
-For women 30-65, comprehensive screening every five years (5) is appropriate after three satisfactory average cytology results and a negative human papillomavirus (HPV) test.
+Women aged 21-29 should have cervical cancer screening with a pap smear every three years.
+For women 30-65, extended screening to every five years (5) is appropriate after three satisfactory normal cytology results and a negative human papillomavirus (HPV) test.
 Women over 65 with adequate screening or women of any age who have had a hysterectomy with removal of the cervix for benign reasons and without a history of high-grade lesion or at low risk for cervical cancer do not need screening.
-If not already immunized, the HPV vaccine series should also be offered for those up to the age of 26 years old.
+The HPV vaccine series should also be offered for those up to age 26 years old, if not already immunized.

 *Breast Cancer Screening